Kaifungamedev/godot_local_assets_browser/README.md

 2. Wait for all the assets to appear.
 3. Find the asset you want and click `import`.
 4. The assets should be in `res://Assets/{asset_name}`.
+> [!CAUTION]
+> Currently loading hundreds of gigabytes of assets may crash the editor.
+> A fix is in the works.

 ## Settings
 `Local_Assets/asset_dir` - directory to look for the assets. mainly used to keep the same directory across projects